18F/identity-gitlab/README.md

 aws-vault exec tooling-admin -- aws secretsmanager create-secret --name "${CLUSTER_NAME}-oidc-github-app-secret" --secret-string "${CLIENT_SECRET}"
 ```

+Teleport also supports GitHub SSO, but requires an 18F GitHub Administrator to OK the request.
+Follow the same steps above for Teleport, but name the secrets `${CLUSTER_NAME}-teleport-github-id` and `${CLUSTER_NAME}-teleport-github-secret`.

 #### Updates
 To update gitlab, just go into `clusters/gitlab-cluster/gitlab/gitlab.yaml` and
 change the version of the chart and check it in.
 FluxCD should deploy it once it